Joe Cardle: Partick Thistle

-On 4 January 2019, Cardle signed a deal with Partick Thistle to keep him at the Firhill Stadium until the end of the 2018–19 season after training with Gary Caldwell's side for a number of weeks.
+On 4 January 2019, Cardle signed a deal with Partick Thistle to keep him at the Firhill Stadium until the end of the 2018–19 season after training with Gary Caldwell's side for some weeks.
 Cardle said that he was surprised to see the "Jags" struggling in the Scottish Championship and went on to say "I'm an experienced player and I know the division, so I know for certain that we have enough here to drag ourselves up the table".
 Cardle made his first appearance for Thistle in a 1–1 draw away to Dundee United, where he entered as a substitute, and scored his first goal in his third appearance; a 4–1 victory in the Scottish Cup against Stranraer.
 He scored his first league goal the following week in a 2–1 home win against Queen of the South.
 After helping the "Jags" to safety with a sixth-place finish, Cardle signed a new one-year deal with the Glasgow club in May 2019.
 He scored four goals in 32 games in the 2019–20 season, which ended in relegation when the season was declared early with nine games left to play due to the COVID-19 pandemic in Scotland.
 Cardle complained that Thistle were only two points behind Queen of the South with a game in hand, saying "the whole thing just doesn't feel right...
 Partick are too big a club to be relegated into League One and we believe we would have prevented it happening".
 He was offered a new contract in the summer.

 Cardle signed a one-year contract extension with Thistle for the 2020–21 season.
 He scored his first and second goals season on 10 October, coming off the bench to score both goals in a 2–0 home win over Queen's Park in the League Cup group stages.
 Partick Thistle went on to win promotion as League One champions at the first attempt, with Cardle rounding off the scoring of the title-clinching 5–0 victory over Falkirk on 29 April.

 Kelty Hearts

 On 1 June 2021, Cardle signed a two-year contract with Kelty Hearts, who had just achieved promotion into Scottish League Two.
 On 31 July, he became the first player to score for Kelty Hearts in the Scottish Professional Football League, in a 2–0 win over Cowdenbeath at New Central Park.
 Kevin Thomson's Hearts won the division by a 21 points margin, with Cardle scoring 16 goals and providing 10 assists in 46 games.
 He was named on the PFA Scotland Team of the Year for League Two at the end of the 2021–22 season.
+He made forty appearances in the 2022–23 campaign, scoring two goals, as Hearts secured their third tier status with an eighth-place finish.
+He was not retained at the end of the season.